-Figures from across Labour have paid tribute to Louise Haigh following her resignation as Transport Secretary after news emerged she had a past conviction over a phone she had wrongly reported to the police as stolen.
+Figures from across Labour have paid tribute to Louise Haigh’s record as Transport Secretary following her resignation, after news emerged she had a past conviction over a “mistake” in which she wrongly told the police a phone was stolen.

-Haigh had admitted the conviction – reportedly spent – yesterday, seemingly in response to unnamed sources revealing it to Sky News.
+Haigh had admitted the spent conviction yesterday, seemingly in response to unnamed sources revealing it to Sky News.

 The Prime Minister said in a letter in response that she still had a “huge contribution to make in the future”, prompting speculation she could yet return to the government benches.
 He praised her work making “huge strides to take our rail system back into public ownership”.